 In 1983 he visited the Cheops Pyramid in Egypt and there, after bribing a guard, he spent 36 hours in the King’s Chamber.
 In the dreams he had there, the pharaoh Snofru came to him and showed him a fantastic pharaoh’s bed, a “lost treasure”.
 Back in Berlin he had more dreams, abandoned his nuclear engineering studies and made the construction of the “lost treasure” his life’s work.
 But Hashmat was not a carpenter, he reached his limits and did not make progress.
 Then he met Peter.

 Peter Rintsch, who had been building furniture in the Black Forest since his childhood, had moved to Berlin in 1985 after completing an apprenticeship as a carpenter, as he had always been interested in unconventional furniture design and wanted to deepen his knowledge.
 He was immediately fascinated by the charisma and visions of the mystic Hashmat.
 Thus began a collaboration that was characterised by a telepathic, almost wordless understanding and a deep intuitive connection.
 Together they completed the Pharaoh’s bed and began to realise more of Hashmat’s 41 dream visions.
-In the following 10 years, a large, moving teleporter pyramid was created as well as 10 further objects, which can now be seen in the Werkhalle Wiesenburg.,
+In the following 10 years, a large, moving teleporter pyramid was created as well as 10 further objects.

 A new series of works in dialogue with Dreamworks